-If there any missing or damaged items, contact iS5Com Support.
+If there any missing or damaged items, contact is5Com Support.

-5.4.
+6.4.
 Prerequisites for Mounting Device on a Rack

 Heat generated by the device is channeled outwards from the enclosure.
-For improved convectional airflow, make sure that there is at least one rack-unit of space or 44 mm (1.75 in) of space around all sides of the device or between the devices on the rack.
+For improved convectional airflow, make sure that there is at least one rack-unit of space around all sides of the device or between the devices on the rack.

 Forced airflow is not required.
-However, any increase in airflow will result in a reduction of ambient temperature and improve the long term reliability of the equipment mounted in the rack space.
+However, any increase in airflow will result in a reduction of ambient temperature and improve the long term reliability of the equipment in the rack space.

-5.5.
+6.5.
 General Procedure for Installing and Starting iMR350